ajam/tablespoon/README.md

 ## TODOs
 * Set up `db_config.txt` through something more like `db_config.sample.txt` that won't get overwritten on update.
-* Only print `query` during .each on the first row, else print `''`
-* Maybe print query in verbose mode or something to make syntax nicer on callback
+* Support sqlite, allow that to be configured via `config.json` or through nodejs api.
 * Maybe change createTable to createTempTable and createTable?
 Currently you would set bk.temp(false).
 Maybe that's an argument passed to createTable
-* Allow for option that creates a non temp table, and drops each time
-* Test date type
-* Support sqlite, allow that to be configured via `config.json` or through nodejs api.
 * create a queries.each method that returns each result object one by one as they finish instead of waiting for them all.